 Blockchain transactions are recorded on a public ledger that is accessible to all participants in the network.
 This transparency builds trust among users and makes it easier to verify transactions.

 Once data is added to the blockchain, it cannot be altered or deleted.
-This immutability ensures the integrity of the data and prevents fraud or unauthorized changes.
+This immutability ensures the integrity of the data and prevents fraud or tampering.

-Blockchain uses advanced cryptographic techniques to secure data.
-Each transaction is encrypted and linked to the previous one, making it extremely difficult for hackers to tamper with the system.
+Blockchain uses advanced cryptographic techniques to secure transactions and data.
+Each block is linked to the previous one using a cryptographic hash, making it extremely difficult for hackers to manipulate the system.

 Many blockchains, such as Ethereum, support smart contracts—self-executing contracts with predefined rules.
 These contracts automatically execute when certain conditions are met, eliminating the need for intermediaries.